A Real-time Map of Air Quality in the World

-StyleSEAL filters are color-coded to match the colors of the Air Quality Index (AQI), so that you can select the filter which best protects you from the air pollution in your particular area.
+StyleSEAL filters are color-coded to match the colors of the Air Quality Index (AQI), so you can select the filter which best protects you from the air pollution in your area.

 Most of us are concerned about our health and well-being.
 We watch what we eat, exercise, get checkups at the doctor and do other healthy activities.
 But are you as careful about the air you breathe?
 Probably not, because we haven’t been taught to think this way.
 An average adult male at 70 kg (154 lb), inhales approximately 10,800 liters (2,642 gal.) of air a day or more.

 That’s over 273,700,000 liters during an average lifetime.
 The equivalent of 109 Olympic swimming pools!

 Obviously that’s a lot so you should be careful.
 All air is not created equal or healthy to breathe.
 Our air can look clean, but can be full of all kinds of dangerous invisible pollutants and germs.
 Even if you live in the cleanest mountain air, airborne disease can be rampant at your work or school.

 Particulate matter less than 10 micrometers in diameter (PM10) pose a health concern because they can be invade into and accumulate in the respiratory system.
 Particulate matter less than 2.5 micrometers in diameter (PM2.5) are referred to as “fine” particles and are believed to pose the greatest health risks.
 Because of their small size (approximately 1/30th the average width of a human hair), fine particles can lodge deeply into the lungs.
 Read more about particulate matter here.